BIDMCDigitalPsychiatry/LAMP-platform/docs/todo/Data Science with LAMP/Preparing to Analyze Your Data in Python.md

 ## Protocol methods

 Methods native to the LAMP API can now be called to pull data from the platform.
-These methods can be easily viewed on the [[Data Science with LAMP](https://www.notion.so/Data-Science-with-LAMP-5420896d7b034afa8326f28e6bd24000)](../Data Science with LAMP.md).
+These methods can be easily viewed on the [[Data Science with LAMP](https://www.notion.so/Data-Science-with-LAMP-5420896d7b034afa8326f28e6bd24000)](../Data%20Science%20with%20LAMP.md).

 For example, we can find all of the participants belonging to a Researcher: